OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-02.md

 and might reconcile us both to God in one body through the cross, thereby putting an end to the hostility.

 ## Ephesians 2:17
-And He came and preached peace to you who were far off and peace to those who were near.
+And He came and proclaimed peace to you who were distant and peace to those who were near.

 ## Ephesians 2:18
 For through Him we both have access in one Spirit to the Father.